paulm17/raikou/README.md

 ### Installation to an application

 1. Install the required packages.
-Same as Mantine.
+Same as Raikou.

 - npm
   ```sh